 Professor Katie Normington

 Katie is a Professor of Drama.
 Her research focuses on theatre history – in particular, medieval English drama and contemporary theatre practice.
-She has published six books in these areas and continues to write articles within the field.
+She has published six books in these areas.

-Outside of Royal Holloway, Katie was the founder and director of the Arts and Humanities Research Council doctoral training partnership, Techne.
-The consortium is comprised of nine universities in London and the south-east, alongside 14 external partners from the cultural industries sector.
-She has been a governor in Further Education, a member of the AHRC Research Careers and Training Advisory Group, and a member of the SPA Review Group for UCAS.
-She served on the expert review panel for the Concordat of Researchers and was a subject panel member for TEF pilots.
+Outside of Royal Holloway, Katie was the founder and director of the Arts and Humanities Research Council (AHRC) doctoral training partnership, Techne.
+She has been a governor in Further Education, a member of the AHRC Research Careers and Training Advisory Group, and a member of the Supporting Professionalism in Admissions SPA Review Group for UCAS.
+She served on the expert review panel for the Concordat of Researchers and was a subject panel member for the Teaching Excellence Framework (TEF) pilots.

 You can contact Professor Katie Normington through the Vice-Chancellor's Office by emailing: firstname.lastname@example.org